-As the world’s second largest market, Japan is often viewed as the “Gateway to the East.”
+As the world’s third largest market, Japan is often viewed as the “Gateway to the East.”
 In Japan, booths at trade fairs provide a critical environment for exchanging information and forming relationships.
 Strict Japanese protocol demands that some type of preliminary relationship is formed before any type of sales occur and that process happens in the booth.

 There are strict requirements for stands at Japan-based trade fairs.
 For example, Stand builders in Japan are almost never allowed to use any rigging and overhead signage because of strict fire and earthquake regulations.
 If you are using fabric for your booth In Japan, it must be fire tested and approved by the Japanese Fire Marshall Association.

 Most trade fairs require that a booth builder in Japan set a maximum height allowance of 4.5 meters (14.7 feet) to meet of strict booth building codes and because of the high frequency of earthquakes.
 Height or set-back “variances” in a typical Japanese trade fair exhibit are almost never granted by show management.
 Because Idea International is a booth builder based in Japan, we are knowledgeable about such nuances.